chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

 ### Configure the streaming chunk size

-To ensure a good file transfer with saturating the network, files are uploaded by chunk.
-You can tune this value to adapt it to the topology of your infrastructure.
-Just set the size of chunk in bytes on the property `satellite.streaming.chunk-size` in `conf/application.conf`:
+To ensure efficient file transfer without saturating the network, files are uploaded by chunk.
+You can adjust the chunk size to adapt it to the topology of your infrastructure.
+Set the chunk size (in bytes) with `satellite.streaming.chunk-size` in `conf/application.conf`:

     satellite {
       streaming {